 This policy provides a framework for how we manage complaints and how we measure our performance.

-We have developed this policy in line with the Local Government Act (2020) as well best practice guidelines from the Victorian Ombudsman's Local Government Complaint Handling Good Practice Guide (2014), Revisiting councils and the Ombudsman Good Practice Guide (2019) and Managing Complaints involving Human Rights (2017).
+We have developed this policy in line with the Local Government Act (2020) as well as best practice guidelines from the Victorian Ombudsman.

 Purpose